The Capitol Report: Candidates get creative in collecting nomination signatures amid social distancing requirements

 But Goyke said he only wants to use the signatures he collects by mail as an extra boost after he clears the minimum threshold with signatures collected in person.

-“There seems to be, every electoral cycle, some kind of nomination signature drama so my strategy is to get the requisite number myself and it’s going pretty well so far,” he said.
+“There seems to be, every electoral cycle, some kind of nomination signature drama … it’s going pretty well so far,” he said.

 That strategy entails setting up a table on his front porch nearly every day with nomination papers, unused pens and sanitary equipment.